-3.1 The key considerations of this application are the principle of the development, the design and impact on the character of the area, the impact on neighbouring occupiers, standard of accommodation for future occupiers, highways and transport issues, sustainability and ensuring that the previous reasons for refusal of application ref.
-16/00338/FUL have been satisfactorily overcome.
+3.1 The principle of the development, the design and impact on the character of the area, the impact on neighbouring occupiers, standard of accommodation for future occupiers, highways and transport issues and sustainability have been already assessed and accepted.
+The main consideration of the current application is the impact of the changes of the rear extension.